scenerystack/community/docs/reference/api/scenery-phet/MoveToTrashLegendButton.md

 # MoveToTrashLegendButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/buttons/MoveToTrashLegendButton.ts](https://github.com/phetsims/scenery-phet/blob/main/js/buttons/MoveToTrashLegendButton.ts) for the most up-to-date information.

 ## Overview

 When a MoveToTrashLegendButton appears in a legend or as part of a bar chart label, typically it is smaller,